Zung

-Zung Heng Mok, more popularly known as Zung is a photographer from Malaysia.
+Heng Mok Zung (王睦錝; born 1978), more popularly known as Zung, is a photographer from Malaysia.

 Personal life

 Zung was born in Sekinchan, Malaysia in 1978.
+He had an elder sister, who died of cancer when he was 18, just before he sat for his Sijil Pelajaran Malaysia examinations.
+He first took up photography while a student as a part-time job, with the aim of earning money to pursue a degree in engineering overseas, but eventually dropped out of his course to become a full-time photographer.

 Career

-Zung has photographed the Prime Minister of Malaysia Mahathir Mohamad and was the photographer for the wedding of Zara Salim Davidson & Raja Nazrin Shah, the Sultan of Perak.
+Zung is a self-taught photographer.
+Zung has photographed the Prime Minister of Malaysia Mahathir Mohamad and was the photographer for the wedding of Zara Salim Davidson & Raja Nazrin Shah, the Sultan of Perak state of Malaysia.
 He is the personal photographer for Anthony Robbins.

 Zung has also shot Donald Trump (California 2012), and Andrea Bocelli (2010).